- Related Links

 The Physics and Mathematics Education curriculum will build an interdisciplinary knowledge that will allow our students to become math or physics teachers for grades 5-12 or pursue entry-level physics or mathematics careers.

-Physics & Math Education majors spend a full semester of their senior year teaching real students locally or internationally.
-Each Education student teaches at two different schools for middle school or high school students, which prepares the student teachers for running their own classroom after graduation.
+Education majors spend a full semester of their senior year teaching real students locally or internationally.
+Each Education student teaches at two different schools, preparing you to manage your own classroom after graduation.

 Students interested in course descriptions and academic policies can check out our Undergraduate Catalog.

 A Taylor liberal arts education will prepare you to live and work in a fast-changing world.
 It also goes a step further: laying a strong spiritual foundation that cultivates wisdom.
 You’ll become a well-versed individual, equipped with critical thinking skills, a lifelong love of learning, and an appreciation for God’s creation.

 Jun 10, 2021